stephanieyao11/bot-o-mat/README.md

 # BOT-O-MAT

+How to run the application in IntelliJ:
+1. Open application in IntelliJ
+2. Go to file, project structure and then add the javadx-sdk-11.0.2 lib
+3. Go to run, edit configurations, and change VM options to --module-path /Users/stephanieyao/Documents/javafx-sdk-11.0.2/lib --add-modules javafx.controls,javafx.fxml,javafx.media
+4. Run the main method in IntelliJ
+5. Enjoy!

 Use any language to complete this challenge.
 The implementation is up to you: it can be a command-line application or have a graphical interface.

 A housecleaning service wants to automate their process using robots and needs your help to create robots that can complete a variety of tasks.